Q: What does SecondWrite’s Malware DeepViewTM do and who uses it?

 - Enterprise license: The starting Enterprise Account allows users to submit up to 500 samples per day (Other Enterprise accounts allow for more submissions per day).
 NOTE the enterprise license does have API Access with this account type.

-Please refer to the pricing page to get more details about these licenses.
+Please contact us at email@example.com to get more details about these licenses.

 Q: What is the duration of a license?